Isabel-S/hi-isabel/README.md

+# Isabel Sieh's Webpage

+This project is my personal portfolio featuring all my work and what I'm up to.
+This was also my first start-to-finish project done outside of class.
+I used this to introduce myself to the ideating, wireframing, and development process for websites.
+I'm quite proud of the end result!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).